 Although the council certified the report, members attached numerous conditions and asked for more environmental review and changes so the project complies with the city's general plan, said City Manager Jim Erickson.

-In addition to project opponents, who worry about traffic and the project's size, union construction workers who hope it will create jobs squeezed
+In addition to project opponents, who worry about traffic and the project's size, union construction workers who hope it will create jobs squeezed into the packed council chamber for the hearing.

 Councilman Tom Campbell cast the lone dissenting vote.